Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 The military connection to early motorcycles is quite interesting with a collection of recognisable names such as Royal Enfield and Birmingham Small Arms (BSA).

-As designs matured from powered bicycles to more recognisable and mass-produced motorcycles in the late eighteen hundreds and early nineteen hundreds, Pancho Villa was the first recognised user of motorcycles in a military context during the early Mexican Revolution period from 1911 onwards.
+As designs matured from powered bicycles to more recognisable and mass-produced motorcycles in the late eighteen hundreds and early nineteen hundred, Pancho Villa was the first recognised user of motorcycles in a military context during the early Mexican Revolution period from 1911 onwards.

 Pancho Villa realised that Indian motorcycles offered an ideal means of fast hit-and-run raids.